fatasfaps/fatasfaps.github.io/_pages/Projects.md

 ---
 layout: page
+permalink: /projects/
 title: Projects
-permalink: /projects/
-description: A growing collection of your cool projects.
+subtitle: Documentation of the works.
+description: >
+  Kindly hit me up through [email](mailto:fatimahasyapk2015@gmail.com) and let's see what we can do together!
 nav: true
 nav_order: 2
 display_categories: [work, fun]